Woodland: North America

+In ecosystem conservation, the term woodland refers to the plants, animals, and other biota that live in and under scattered trees that are spaced so that they produce more shade than a savanna but less than a forest.
+In central North America, the most numerous woodland trees are oaks.
+Woodlands typically require regular fire to maintain their biodiversity.
+Woodlands were historically among the most widespread ecosystem types but now are restricted to sites that receive regular prescribed burns or persist on very poor or dry soils.
+Details differ, as seen in definitions and examples given for Illinois, Wisconsin, and elsewhere in the Midwest.

 Woodlot is a closely related term in American forest management, which refers to a stand of trees generally used for firewood.
 While woodlots often technically have closed canopies, they are so small that light penetration from the edge makes them ecologically closer to woodland than forest.
+North American forests vary widely in their ecology and are greatly dependent on abiotic factors such as climate and elevation.
+Much of the old-growth deciduous and pine-dominated forests of the eastern United States was harvested for lumber, paper pulp, telephone poles, creosote, pitch, and tar.

 Australia

-In Australia, a woodland is defined as an area with sparse (10–30%) cover of trees, and an open woodland has very sparse (<10%) cover.
-Woodlands are also subdivided into tall woodlands, or low woodlands, if their trees are over 30 m or under 10 m high respectively.
-This contrasts with forests, which have greater than 30% cover by trees.
+In Australia, a woodland is defined as an area with a sparse (10–30%) cover of trees, and an open woodland has a very sparse (<10%) cover.
+Woodlands are also subdivided into tall woodlands or low woodlands if their trees are over 30 m or under 10 m high, respectively.
+This contrasts with forests, which have more than 30% of their area covered by trees.